Skip to main content

 Biochemical Markers of Bone Turnover

-The physiological changes in bone can be tracked through specific biochemical markers in the blood, which reflect the rates of and resorption.
+The physiological changes in bone can be tracked through specific biochemical markers in the blood, which reflect the rates of bone formation and resorption.
 Interestingly, some studies on aromatase inhibitors in men have not shown significant changes in these markers, despite observed decreases in BMD.
 This may suggest that the changes are subtle or that the markers used were not sensitive enough to detect the shift over the study’s duration.
 Nonetheless, understanding these markers is crucial for a complete picture.

 • Markers of Bone Formation ∞ These are proteins or enzymes released by active osteoblasts.
 Key examples include Procollagen type 1 N-terminal propeptide (P1NP), a byproduct of collagen synthesis, and osteocalcin, a protein involved in bone mineralization.